auxmoney/OpentracingBundle-Jaeger/README.md

-# Opentracing Bundle Jaeger
+# auxmoney OpentracingBundle - Jaeger

-.... more informations coming soon
+This symfony bundle provides a tracer implementation for [Jaeger](https://www.jaegertracing.io/) for the [auxmoney OpentracingBundle](https://github.com/auxmoney/OpentracingBundle-core).

-Please have a look at [the core library](https://github.com/auxmoney/OpentracingBundle-core/blob/master/README.md).
+Please have a look at [the central documentation](https://github.com/auxmoney/OpentracingBundle-core) for installation and usage instructions.